Daijianghao/Luogu-Practice-Spider/README.en-Hans.md

 #### How to use it

-Download `index.py`.Run it with your method.
+Download `index.py`.
+Run it with your method.

 Before that, you must configure the python environment and install the `requests` library.